JulianNicholls/Raspberry-Pi-Misc/README.md

 An example of using a Wiimote on a Pi, displays the state of the buttons and the accelerometer data.
-It's a bit flaky with the £3.99 Wiimote clone that I bought from eBay, and I'm hoping to try it with a genuine Nintendo one.
+It's a bit flaky with the £3.99 Wiimote clone that I bought from eBay, It's a lot more stable with a genuine Nintendo one, the rather noisy library can be squelched by using

+    wiimote.py 2>/dev/null

+if necessary.

 ## node